Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Stringing Machine FAQ

-What to Look for When Buying a Tennis Racquet Stringing Machine
+What to Look for When Buying a Tennis Racquet Stringer

 The stronger the material, the better.
-Graphite clamps are okay, though they’ll see degradation over time and won’t last anywhere near as long as steel.
+Graphite clamps are okay, but they’ll see degradation over time and won’t last anywhere near as long as steel.
+Inexpensive models usually have graphite or plastic composite clamps that just don’t do the trick.

-They ensure the clamps aren’t going to incur any damage, no matter how many years you own this, but it’s an upfront cost you have to account for.
+Diamond-coated clamps are super high end and usually over the top for a casual player.
+The coating ensures that the clamps aren’t going to incur any damage, but it’s an upfront cost you have to account for.

 What is the max tension I can string a racquet to?